 Yunnan Itinerary Day 15 – Head back to Kunming

 You can go back to Kunming from Shangri-La via flight or bus.
 Alternatively, you can get a combination of flights, buses or trains to elsewhere in China!

-This two-week itinerary for Yunnan allowed us to explore the several points of interest of the region comfortably, and in relative depth without too many hiccups.
-We hope this itinerary helps you enjoy Yunnan as much as we did!
+This two-week Yunnan itinerary allowed us to explore the several points of interest of the region comfortably, and in relative depth without too many hiccups.
+Despite having initial doubts, we discovered that Yunnan trekking can easily be included as part of a Yunnan travel itinerary!
+We hope this post helps you enjoy Yunnan as much as we did!